devtron-labs/devtron/docs/user-guide/clusters.md

 ### Debug a Node

 You can debug a node via Terminal by selecting your namespace and image from the list that has all CLI utilities like kubectl, helm, netshoot etc. or can use a custom image, which is publicly available.
-You can also use a private container image hosted on an Amazon ECR repository.

 ![](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/clusters/node-terminal.png)